IllSmithDa/SalesforceNotes/admin2/dashboard.md

     * To clone the dashboard, open it up and click Clone.

     * Enter a name, specify a folder, and click Create.
 Then click Edit to open the dashboard in edit mode in the drag-and-drop dashboard builder.
 Now you can see how the dashboard was initially created.
 Let’s take a closer look.

+# More on Dashboard

+  1. You can add dashboard to your pages and your custom apps.

+  2. You can view dashboard as other users than yourself.
+If you set view dashboard as admin, other users will also run dashboard as admin which gives them view access to records and data they would otherwise not have access to.

+    * Running user setting overrides OWD, and other sharing settings or field level securities

+  3. Historical trending

+  4. Reporting snapshots